almostearthling/when-command/support/docs/tutorial.md

 ![TutorialBackup01](graphics/tutorial_task_new_cmd01.png)

-Clicking _Ok_ takes us to the specific task editor.
+Clicking _OK_ takes us to the specific task editor.
 We choose to start _restic_ in the home directory, in order to only mention subdirectories on the command line: this can be done by specifying the home directory in the _Working Folder_ text entry, which can also be done by selecting it via the three-dotted button on its right side.
 Actually, for new _Command Based Tasks_, **When** proposes the home directory as the default value for this entry, so in our case it can be just left as it is.

 We have to define the two aforementioned variables in our task environment: to do so, for each of them, the name (which on Windows is not case sensitive, but it could be better to respect the casing specified in the _restic_ documentation just to be sure) has to be written in the entry labeled _Variable Name_, the value in the one labeled _New Value_, and then the _Update_ button has to be clicked.
 Clicking _Update_ either sets a new variable (if the name is not present) or updates an existing one.

-Before clicking _Ok_ the form should be configured as follows:
+Before clicking _OK_ the form should be configured as follows:

 ![TutorialBackup02](graphics/tutorial_task_backup01.png)